vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 What It wants, can and must are one <br>
 and the same thing, It has no laws. <br>
-"I'm the kid you wish you had, ‘cause <br>
+"I'm the kid you wish you had, 'cause <br>
 your ex didn't want your girl or son."

-It’s in front of me in the glass, <br>
+It's in front of me in the glass, <br>
-so I turn ‘round and say to Them: <br>
+so I turn 'round and say to Them: <br>
-"Look how nice I am, I’m a gem." <br>
+"Look how nice I am, I'm a gem." <br>
-It wears a wife’s make up with class.
+It wears a wife's make up with class.

 [...]